DataDog/documentation/content/en/logs/archives/_index.md

 By default:

 * All Datadog Admin users can create, edit and reorder (see [Configure Multiple Archives](#configure-multiple-archives) archives
-* All Datadog Admin and Standard users can Rehydrate from archives
+* All Datadog Admin and Standard users can rehydrate from archives
 * All users, including Datadog Read Only users, can access rehydrated logs

 Use optional step 5 to assign roles on that archive and restrict who can: